Let us start from the beginning – what is TA, or Transactional Analysis?

 Spontaneity means the capacity to choose from a full range of options and respond directly to the world, without discounting, interpreting or re-defining reality.

-For example, Kevin is in a pub.
+For example, Kevin is at the bar.
 A nice looking girl comes up to him and smiles.
 Kevin would like to offer to buy her a drink, but the Parent in his head immediately reminds him, that girls don’t fancy him.
-Kevin’s Child is scared of a rejection.
-But Kevin decides to take the situation as it is and buys a girl a drink.
+Kevin’s Child is scared of rejection.
+But Kevin decides to take situation as it is and buys a girl a drink.
 Here Kevin has chosen to act spontaneously.

 Intimacy means an open sharing of feelings and wants between you and another person.
 The feelings expressed are authentic, so Intimacy excludes the possibility of racketeering or game-playing.

 For example, Kevin would like to tell his new girlfriend that he loves her.
-Usually, he would play the game of being cool and indifferent, waiting for a girl to make the first step.
-It was a safe strategy, whether now he is risking of being rejected.
-But Kevin decides to be brave and expresses his feelings to Helena.
+Usually he would play the game of being cool and indifferent, waiting for a girl to make a first step.
+It was a safe strategy, but now he is risking of being rejected.
+Kevin decides to be brave and expresses his feelings to Helena.
 To his surprise, Helena tells him she loves him too.
-Intimacy means taking a greater risk, but it also brings the greatest rewards.
+Intimacy means taking greater risks, but it also brings the greatest rewards.